Halsey (singer): 2018–2020: Manic

-On February 9, Halsey again appeared on Saturday Night Live, this time as both host and musical guest.
+On February 9, Halsey again appeared on Saturday Night Live; this time, she was as both host and musical guest.
 Her performance was praised, with ratings for the show rising and a younger audience watching.
 In March, she announced that her third studio album would be released in 2019.
 The album is titled Manic, and was eventually released on January 17, 2020.
 On May 17, 2019, Halsey issued the single "Nightmare", which debuted and peaked at number fifteen on the US Hot 100.
 On September 13, 2019, she released the single "Graveyard".
 On September 23, 2019, Halsey announced the Manic World Tour, in support of her third studio album.
 The first leg of the tour took place in Europe between February and March 2020.
 She released a promotional single, "Clementine", on her birthday, September 29, 2019.
 On January 25, 2020, she again appeared on Saturday Night Live, where she performed two songs from Manic: "You Should Be Sad" and "Finally // Beautiful Stranger".
 She also appeared in a few sketches.

-In December 2019, Halsey appeared on the Bring Me the Horizon EP Music to Listen To….
+In December 2019, Halsey appeared on the Bring Me the Horizon EP Music to Listen To....
 The band's vocalist, Oli Sykes, later teased additional collaborations; one of them was revealed a month later to be the Oli Sykes and Jordan Fish-produced song "Experiment on Me", from the soundtrack of the superhero film Birds of Prey (2020), which was released on February 7, 2020.
 A collaboration with Marshmello titled "Be Kind" was released on May 1, with the music video premiering on June 27.
 On June 25, 2020, Halsey announced that her first book of poetry, entitled I Would Leave Me If I Could, was available for preorder.
 The same year, she also released her first live album, Badlands (Live from Webster Hall), on August 28.

+2021–2023: If I Can't Have Love, I Want Power

 On August 27, 2021, Halsey released her fourth studio album, If I Can't Have Love, I Want Power, with little prior promotion.
 Produced by Nine Inch Nails members Trent Reznor and Atticus Ross, it received critical acclaim.
 Leading up to the album's release, a companion film of the same name was screened at select IMAX theaters; it was later released on HBO Max on October 7.
 The album was further supported by the single "I Am Not a Woman, I'm a God".
+If I Can't Have Love, I Want Power debuted at number 2 on the Billboard 200 chart and would become certified Gold by the RIAA in February 2023, but due to a lack of a hit single, had a shorter stay on the charts than her previous albums.